 Here at St. George’s we are proud of our creative and vibrant curriculum.
-Every day the children have Literacy lessons which follow the new 2014 curriculum.
+Every day the children have Literacy lessons which follow the National Curriculum.
 At St George's we are using Chris Quigley's curriculum planner to ensure our children gain knowledge and experience of a wide variety of literary genres.
 Literacy lessons involve reading, writing, speaking and listening and drama activities.
 You can find out more in our Literacy policy on the 'Policies' section of the school website.

-All of the children here at St George's have either a daily Phonics or Spelling lesson.
+Children in Early Years and KS1 have either a daily Phonics or Spelling lesson.
 We follow a phonics scheme called Read, Write, Inc. The children use their green and red words to help them learn to read as well as completing spelling homework linked to the sounds every week.
-The children have daily Guided Reading sessions just after lunch, too.

 At St George's, we know that speaking and listening is an essential tool for becoming a good reader and writer.
 This is evident when visiting our classrooms and outdoor environment which strongly promote opportunities for the children to explore imaginative role play, story-telling and drama activities.
 One part of this approach is a strategy known as “Talk for Writing”.
 More information can be found below:

 Talk for Writing enables children to imitate the key language they need for a particular topic orally before they try reading and analysing it.
 Through fun activities that help them rehearse the tune of the language they need, followed by shared writing to show them how to craft their writing, children are helped to write in the same style.

 Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
 It builds on 3 key stages:

 • Stage 1 - Imitation